A rubber duck in an office environment can only mean one of three things.

 I’m getting some help with marketing materials for Little Language Models.
 As part of this work, I was sent a list of questions to help ensure we’re aligned on the strategy and desired direction.

 Answering these questions reinforced the understanding of how integral this area—facilitating conversations that help clients articulate their needs and goals—is to the value of our work as consultants.
-It also underscores the value of going back to the basics, such as explaining your audience, key messages, and value proposition.

 - Things (billing plan comparisons, information about their services, sample AI models that are ready to deploy, login) are hard to find.